crate/crate/docs/general/ddl/data-types.rst

-    Furthermore, values for dynamically added sub-columns of an ``IGNORED`` objects aren't stored in a column store, which means that ordering on these columns or using them with aggregates is also slower than using the same operations on regular columns.
+    Furthermore, values for dynamically added sub-columns of an ``IGNORED`` objects aren't stored in a column store, which means that ordering on these columns or using them with aggregates is slower than using the same operations on regular columns.

+    If ordering on ``object(ignored)`` child columns containing values of mixed types, the sort order is undefined and isn't deterministic.
+Add an explicit cast to avoid that.

     For some operations it may also be necessary to add an explicit type cast because there is no type information available in the schema.

     An example::